zhaw-iwi/singlestateconversation/README.md

 #### If something doesn't work as expected
 - Reload your Web Application:\
-Navigate to your web application and press the green button to reload it (required for all changes except for content in folder database/ and static/)
+Navigate to your web application (in the Web tab) and press the green button to reload it (required for all changes except for content in folder database/ and static/)
 - Have a look at the Error Log:\
-Study the latest error at the bottom of this file
+Navigate to your web application (in the Web tab) and scroll down to the Log files.
+Study the latest error at the bottom of the Error log.

 ## A Chatbot using GPT and a Database
 This allows multiple chatbot types (e.g. a health coach and a learning assistant) to be created.
 Multiple chatbot instances can be created per chatbot type (e.g. a health coach for user X and user Y, and a learning assistant for user P and user Q).
 Both, types and instances are stored with and referenced by an ID (e.g. a UUID) in the database.